It seems that everything comes in a list format nowadays. “Wash, Rinse, and Repeat” or “Open box, Remove Contents, Try and Assemble”.

 Adversity can be one of the most powerful teachers we will ever have in our lives.
 You will learn so much about life by overcoming adversity and learning how to face it head on.
 Adversity often comes dressed in many different outfits, but you will change your life by learning how to deal with it and prosper from it.

-Laugh, joke, and now and then pick up a cream pie and throw it!
-Laughter has been shown to help people live longer, reduce their blood pressure, and help them relate to people from around the world.
+Laughter has been shown to help people live longer, lower prevalence of cardiovascular diseases, and help them relate to people from around the world.

-Stop beating yourself up over things that happened in the past – things you did or didn’t do, and mistakes you may have made with others.
+Stop beating yourself up over things that happened in the past, the things you did or didn’t do, and mistakes you may have made with others.

 Forgiving yourself is a skill so few of us have the ability to accomplish.
-It’s such a shame that we spent a lifetime living in the past and never make it to our full potential in the future.
-Forgive yourself – and just as importantly, forgive others.
+It’s such a shame that we spend a lifetime living in the past and never make it to our full potential in the future.
+Forgive yourself and, just as importantly, forgive others.

 It may seem like a rather long list, but I encourage you to read it and then refer back to it every now and then.
 You’ll see each one ties into the others in some fashion and that these simple steps really do help you live a more meaningful, happy and fulfilled life.